nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221014025416/README.md

   - start at a template node
   - grab all neighboring nodes recursively that have `#template` tag
   - clone them, updating all IDs to match
+- would be really useful for OSCP AD network to be able to have multiple machine notes that could all be linked together somehow

 ```
 ```